Skip To Main Content

 St. Lawrence University '05

-Tony Maci returns for his second season as head coach of the Union College women’s hockey team in 2025-26.
+Tony Maci finished his second season as head coach of the Union College women’s hockey team in 2025-26, continuing to build the program toward sustained success in ECAC Hockey.

 Maci came to Schenectady after spending eight years at Clarkson University, serving as the top assistant on Matt Desrosiers’ staff before earning a promotion to Associate Head Coach.
 During his time on the bench, the Golden Knights blossomed into a perennial title contender, winning a pair of Division I national championships in 2017 and 2018, reaching four Frozen Fours and making the NCAA Tournament seven times.
 As the team’s recruiting coordinator and skills coach, Maci recruited and developed two Patty Kazmaier Award winners, nine AHCA All-Americans and 38 All-ECAC Hockey honorees during his time in Potsdam.